 - a.
-The implementation details that describe the provision of support services to reduce the incidence and effects of domestic violence on individuals and families receiving TANF/TCA can be found in WT Domestic Violence Program Final Guidance Paper, WPDG 026. - https://floridajobs.org/local-workforce-development-board-resources/policy-and-quidance-papers - b.
-Domestic Violence Policy (s.
-414.065(4)(b) & (c), F.S.): A participant who is unable to comply with work requirements because such compliance would make it probable that he/she would be unable to escape from domestic violence or due to mental or physical impairment related to past incidents of domestic violence, may be excused from work requirements.
+The implementation details that describe the provision of support services to reduce the incidence and effects of domestic violence on individuals and families receiving TANF/TCA can be found in the 026 Guidance-Domestic Violence. - b.
+Domestic Violence Policy (sections 414.065(4)(b);(c), F.S.): A participant who is unable to comply with work requirements because such compliance would make it probable that he/she would be unable to escape from domestic violence or due to mental or physical impairment related to past incidents of domestic violence, may be excused from work requirements.
 The LWDB staff or service provider screens, identifies, and works with the participant to develop an ARP that specifies alternative activities that prepare them for self-sufficiency while providing for the safety of the participant and their dependents.
 Failure to comply with the ARP without good cause results in the same penalty process as failure to comply with work activities.